Unimprezzed/effective-giggle/README.md

 Differences between v1 and v2 of the AstroPi flight case:
  - v2 has 2 buttons instead of 4
  - v2 has a PIR sensor for detecting movement
+ - v2 uses the High Quality Camera for the Raspberry Pi. v1 uses the regular camera module
+ - v2 uses is built for the Pi 4, v1 was for the Pi 2 or Pi 3

 Hardware Requirements:
 - Raspberry Pi 4 or 3, Model B or Model B+